fMSX

 • GameLink support

 As of Dec 17 2012, VGB supports GameLink emulation over a local network or the Internet.
-To establish connection, select "Connect NetPlay" from the Android menu.
+To establish connection, check "NetPlay" in the Android menu.
 Note that both of your devices have to have valid IP addresses.
 This feature will not work if one of you is behind NAT.

 • RumblePak support